thomazmoon/functions_avoiding_side_effects/task01.md

 One function which does both data processing and also renders UI is often doing too many things.

 ### What to do
-Reorganize the given function into two functions, one to perform the processing and one to perform the rendering.
+Reorganize the given function into two functions, one to perform the processing **and** one to perform the UI rendering.

 #### Step 1